danurbanowicz/jekyll-netlify-boilerplate/README.md

 # Jekyll Netlify Boilerplate

-**A Jekyll template for creating a fast, static website on Netlify with a continuous deployment workflow.**
+**A really simple Jekyll template for creating a fast, static website on Netlify with a continuous deployment workflow.**

+### This project is featured on Netlify's official [template showcase](http://templates.netlify.com/template/jekyll-with-netlify-cms-boilerplate/) and blog: [The top 10 Static Site Generators to watch in 2018](http://templates.netlify.com/template/jekyll-with-netlify-cms-boilerplate/)

 * Minimal styling, ready to make your own
 * Example blog posts, pages and contact form